 Chacchoben is located just south of the Riviera Maya, and within an hour’s drive from Costa Maya.
 Its name means "The Place of Red Corn," which is derived from a nearby village, its original name is not known.

-Evidence suggests that Chacchoben was a settlement as far back as 1000 BC although it is believed that the site was abandoned and reoccupied a number of times and it is known that most of the structure at the site were modified or restored a number of times most notably from 300 – 360 AD although the buildings in the main groups which can be seen today date from 700 AD.
+Evidence suggests that Chacchoben was a settlement as far back as 1000 BC although it is believed that the site was abandoned and reoccupied a number of times and it is known that most of the structures at the site were modified or restored a number of times most notably from 300 – 360 AD although the buildings in the main groups which can be seen today date from 700 AD.

-Following the collapse of the Maya civilization, Chacchoben, like many other sites in the region, was still used as a ceremonial centre and Archaeological evidence suggests and that a number of rituals took place at the abandoned temples.
+Following the collapse of the Maya civilization, Chacchoben, like many other sites in the region, was still used as a ceremonial centre and Archaeological evidence suggests that a number of rituals took place at the abandoned temples.

 During the Caste War of Yucatán (1847–1901) the site was abandoned when many of the Maya moved away due to the conflict and the atrocities that were being committed, it was then that Chacchoben was claimed by the jungle.

-The first main structure on entry to the site is Temple 24 found in Plaza B, this structure is impressive with its multi levels and stairway on each side.
+The first main structure on entry to the site is Temple 24 found in Plaza B, this structure is impressive with its multi-levels and stairway on each side.
 From there it is a short walk past the Gran Plaza to the most impressive and tallest temple known as Temple 1 which is located in the Gran Basamento.
-This is accessed via a small plaza which contains a broken stele and a stair case leading up from it.
+This is accessed via a small plaza which contains a broken stele and a staircase leading up from it.
 At the top of the stairs is another pyramid temple across from which is Temple 1.

-A short walk from there is the Plaza Las Vias with its residential and administrative low rise buildings.
+A short walk from there is the Plaza Las Vias with its residential and administrative low-rise buildings.

-Scattered across the site are the remains of buildings still to be excavated and are noticeable as tree covered mounds.
+Scattered across the site are the remains of buildings still to be excavated and are noticeable as tree-covered mounds.

 Although the surrounding area has been cleared for farming Chacchoben itself has retained many of its trees including large mahogany trees and cohune palms, strangler figs, and banyan trees which are scattered across the site providing it with a relaxing atmosphere.